ul-mds/gecko/docs/data-generation.md

 These types of frequency tables are handled by the `from_multicolumn_frequency_table` function.
 The syntax is similar to that of `from_frequency_table`, except multiple value columns can be passed into it.
-This results in a list of series; one for each value column passed into the generator.
+This results in a list of series: one for each value column passed into the generator.

 ```py
 import numpy as np